-Regulators propose fines against pharmacy benefits managers
+Correction: Prescription Drug Prices story

-State regulators are proposing fines against two companies that manage pharmacy benefits for health insurers, saying they operated in Montana without a license.
+HELENA, Mont.
+(AP) — State regulators are proposing fines against two companies that manage pharmacy benefits for health insurers, saying they operated in Montana without a license.

 The alleged violations were discovered while the office of the Commissioner of Securities and Insurance was gathering information for an interim legislative committee that was tasked with studying the reasons for the rising costs of prescription drugs and if there was anything the state could do about it.